15 Success Roadmapping: Advocacy Plans

 Time is something that we all share the same, it is fixed, it is not something that will wait, and it is not manageable; however, you can control the choices you make when it comes to accomplishing goals, prioritizing those goals, and how efficiently you will complete those goals.
 When you start to challenge your perspective and view everything through the lens of ‘everything as a choice,’ you may start to realize that the goals you set that are not getting met, are not always from a lack of time, but they are placed on the back burner because we choose one priority over the other.

 As a coach, challenge your perspective.
 Most literature suggests and agrees that the general rule of thumb for college students is that they should be spending an estimated 2-3 hours per credit hour outside of the classroom.
-That means, if a student is taking a 3-hour course, the high end of the range of outside work required for the class would be 9 hours; thus, a 15-hour course load may require 45 -60 hours of work per week.
+That means, if a student takes a 3-hour course, the high end of the range of outside work required for the class would be 9 hours; thus, a 15-hour course load may require 45 -60 hours of work per week.
 Let’s put that into perspective when you add that in with the typical ‘8-hour’ sleep recommendation and the assumption of a 1-hour break for 3 meals per day.
-By just including these basic metrics, we find that students only have 31 hours left in their week; TOTAL!
+By including these basic metrics, students only have 31 hours left in their week; TOTAL!
 This is a huge task to take on.

 Check out the TedEd video by Brian Christian for some great tips on how to help students manage their time by focusing on what’s most important.
 After that, we’ll dive into setting SMART goals to help add a bit more structure to the perspective of managing priorities rather than trying to manage something that isn’t malleable.